 The principal roads are from Galway to Athenry by Oranmore; to Dublin by Oranmore, Craughwell, Loughrea, Eyrecourt, and Banagher; to Athlone by Athenry, Kilconnel, Augbrim, and Ballinasloe; to New Village by Monivea, Castleblakeney, Ballinamore, and Grey Abbey; to Clare, by Galway, Tuam, and Dunmore; to Connemara, by Lough Corrib, Oughterard, Ballynahinch, and Clifden; or by Oughterard to Maam, Turc, and the Killeries.

 The principal fair towns of the county are Aghrinlands, Galway, Ballinamore, Ballinasloe, Claremore, Clonbur, Clonfert, Dunlo, Fairhill, Gort, Kilcorban, Killymore, Mount Bellew Bridge, Tuam, Tubberhadden, Turloughmore, and Williamstown."

 [Descriptions from The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson ©2018]

 The transcription for this county from the National Gazetteer (1868), provided by Colin Hinson.

-- ConnorsGenealogy with assorted records for County Clare and a look up service.
+ConnorsGenealogy with assorted records for County Galway and a look up service.

 Farrell, Noel.
 Ballinasloe Town (Galway).
 (In the "Exploring Family Origins" Series.).
 Noel Farrell, Park Road, Longford, Ireland (1998).